-- US Citizen with a social security number or Eligible Non-Citizen with a tax identification number - High School Diploma or the equivalent, except those who transfer in at least 60 credits. - Degree-seeking student or post-baccalaureate student seeking teacher licensure - Enrolled in at least 3 credit hours each semester, although many programs such as loans require 6 credits - Maintain satisfactory academic progress - Owe no refund on a federal grant nor be in default on a federal student loan
+- US Citizen or Eligible Non-Citizen with a social security number. - High School Diploma or the equivalent, except those who transfer in at least 60 credits. - Degree-seeking student or post-baccalaureate student seeking teacher licensure. - Enrolled in at least 3 credit hours each semester, although many programs such as loans require 6 credits - · Maintain satisfactory academic progress. - Owe no refund on a federal grant nor be in default on a federal student loan.